PaddlePaddle/book/03.image_classification/README.md

 ```

   1. Firstly, it defines a convolution block or conv_block.
 The default convolution kernel is 3x3, and the default pooling size is 2x2 with stride 2.
 Groups decide the number of consecutive convolution operations in each VGG block.
 Dropout specifies the probability to perform dropout operation.
-Function `img_conv_group` is predefined in `paddle.networks` consisting of a series of `Conv->BN->ReLu->Dropout` and a group of `Pooling` .
+Function `img_conv_group` is predefined in `paddle.nets` consisting of a series of `Conv->BN->ReLu->Dropout` and a group of `Pooling` .

   2. Five groups of convolutions.
 The first two groups perform two consecutive convolutions, while the last three groups perform three convolutions in sequence.
 The dropout rate of the last convolution in each group is set to 0, which means there is no dropout for this layer.